dermotduffy/frigate-hass-card/README.md

 ### Restricting Icons To Certain Views

-You can restrict icons to only show for certain [views](#views) using a `custom:frigate-card-conditional` element (e.g. PTZ controls)
+You can restrict icons to only show for certain [views](#views) using a `custom:frigate-card-conditional` element

 <details>
-  <summary>Expand: View-based conditions (e.g. custom PTZ controls)</summary>
+  <summary>Expand: View-based conditions</summary>

-This example shows PTZ icons that call a PTZ service, but only in the `live` view.
+This example shows a car icon that calls a service but only in the `live` view.

 ```yaml
 [...]